iamaldren/kvcli/README.md

 Key-Value pair storage with Command Line Interface

-Currently, this is a work in progress and will just print a string message.
+Currently, this will just print a string message when the command "test" is executed.

 Flags:
 * --help, -h